bkhow/NWERN/readme_MWAC_integration_BKH.txt

 Process mwac data for NWERN sites

+[to export this sheet from DIMA, follow the same process as exporting the Excel report (in the original "readme" file), but instead export the flux integration option]

 Make sure and remove the last row of "999" and extra space up to the last data value in input file before use *will eventually try and figure this out...

 Easiest use: add the text file to the folder that contains the code, or vice versa